AlexanderIbrahim1/nn_fourbody_potential/README.md

 # nn_fourbody_potential

-A repository for creating the potential energy surface for the interaction energy between four molecules of parahydrogen, using a Multilayer Perceptron, with pytorch.
+This is the repository for the potential energy surface (PES) for the four-body correction interaction energy between four molecules of parahydrogen.
+Only the isotopic term in the potential expansion is used.

+We recommend using the potential through Python (described in the `Recommended Usage` section below).

+For compliance with the requirements for publishing PESs in the Journal of Chemical Physics, we also provide an example where a Python script reads an input file and produces an output file (described in the `Input and Output File Example` section below).

 ## Requirements